If you are contacted by National Credit Services (NCS) you’ll need to deal with the situation head-on.

 You’ll send what’s known as a pay-for-delete letter to National Credit Services, asking if they will delete the collection account from your credit reports in exchange for full payment of the debt.

-National Credit Services may agree to the arrangement, but they’re not legally required to do so even if they accept the terms in writing.
+They may agree to the arrangement, but they’re not legally required to do so.

 In fact, creditors and collection agencies are typically prohibited from deleting negative information from your credit report for any reason other than proof that it’s not legitimately yours.